rafaewaqarqazi/socialapp-client/README.md

 ## SocialApp Client
-A simple socialApp Client built in react following [Kaloraat's](https://github.com/kaloraat) Tutorials.
+A simple socialApp Client built in react following [Kaloraat's](https://github.com/kaloraat) Tutorials, **And updated it to use React Hooks**.
 Users can:
     SignUp, Create new post, like posts, comment on posts, and follow other users.

 ## Available Scripts